TOAST-DOCS/Gamebase/en/unity-authentication.md

 ## Mapping

+Mapping refers to connecting or disconnecting an existing login account to/from another IdP account.

 In many games, one account may have many integrated (mapped) IdPs.
 By using Gamebase Mapping API, other IdP accounts can be integrated or removed to/from another existing IdP account.<br/>